Glueing spaces without identifying points: Abstract

 \section{Abstract}

-\, \, In this paper we develop the theory of Artin-Wraith glueing for topological spaces.
-As an application, we show that some categories of compactifications of coarse spaces that agrees with the coarse structures are invariant under coarse equivalences.
-As a consequence, we have that if a space $Z$ is the coproduct of a family $\{C_{i}\}_{i \in \Gamma}$ of Hausdorff compact spaces, then the category of compactifications of $\Gamma$, with discrete topology, is isomorphic to a full subcategory of the category of compactifications of $Z$.
-As an another application, we show that for every compact metrizable space $Y$, there exists only one, up to homeomorphisms, compactification of the Cantor set minus one point such that the remainder is homeomorphic to $Y$.
+\, \, In this paper we develop the theory of Artin-Wraith glueings for topological spaces.
+As an application, we show that some categories of compactifications of coarse spaces that agree with the coarse structures are invariant under coarse equivalences.
+As a consequence, if X and Y are some well behaved metric spaces that are coarse equivalent, then they have the same space of ends (generalizing the well known fact that works on quasi-isometric proper geodesic metric spaces).
+As another application, we show that for every compact metrizable space $Y$, there exists only one, up to homeomorphisms, compactification of the Cantor set minus one point such that the remainder is homeomorphic to $Y$.

 \thefootnote \footnote{Mathematics Subject Classification (2010).
 Primary: 54D35, 54E45; Secondary: 20F65, 57M07.} \thefootnote \footnote{Keywords: Artin-Wraith glueing, compactification, space of ends, Cantor set minus one point, coarse spaces.}